 - 1. Check whether you have released the brakes fully. - 2.
-If this does not work, use your reserve.
+If this does not work, use your reserve. - 3.
+If you have sufficient altitude and enough skill, you can recover from a stable spin using a full stall.

 In strong turbulence, always keep far enough away from rock faces and other obstacles.
 You need time and enough height to recover from extreme situations.